bitwarden/help/_articles/two-step-login/setup-two-step-login.md

 ## Using Multiple Methods

 You can choose to enable multiple Two-step Login methods.
-Logging in to Bitwarden will prompt for your highest-priority Enabled Two-step Login method, according to the following order of preference:
+Logging in to Bitwarden will prompt for your highest-priority enabled Two-step Login method, according to the following order of preference:
 1. FIDO U2F
 2. YubiKey
 3. Duo